fernandrone/linelint/README.md

 A linter that validates simple _newline_ and _whitespace_ rules in all sorts of files.
 It can:

-- Recursively check a directory for files that do not end in a newline (or _strictly_ a single newline)
+- Recursively check a directory tree for files that do not end in a newline
 - Automatically fix these files by adding a newline or trimming extra newlines

 Very useful in avoiding these warnings from GitHub 👇